 The MREIDL business loan for veterans offers rates as low as 4%, rivaling what you could get from a bank.
 Terms go up to 30 years depending on your qualifications and loan size, which is maxed out at $2 million.
 That maximum can be waived, though, if your business is deemed a major employer and you can prove the additional funding will keep jobs intact.

-The MREIDL program requires collateral for all loans over $50,000.
+Note: The MREIDL program requires collateral for all loans over $50,000.
 The SBA won’t decline you for lack of collateral but will take all available collateral you have.
-If you don’t have the assets to satisfy this requirement, you may qualify for an unsecured business loan.
+If you don’t have the assets to satisfy this requirement, you might qualify for an unsecured business loan.

 In exchange for the quick turnaround time, the SBA only guarantees up to 50% of these loans.
 This makes it slightly more difficult to be approved, but the smaller lending amounts balance out some of the risk lenders consider.